 World leaders are also flocking to Rome: Mahmoud Abbas and Benjamin Netanyahu, Francois Hollande and Angela Merkel, Vladimir Putin and Dilma Rousseff.
 Barack Obama and Queen Elizabeth II. will meet with Francis in the Vatican in a few weeks.
 Again and again, the pope has addressed politicians, calling for change.
 Vatican democracy has returned to being a clearly audible voice in the international cacophony.

-In a paper published in November, Pope Francis harshly criticized capitalism.
+, Pope Francis harshly criticized capitalism.
 "We have created new idols," Francis wrote.
 "The worship of the ancient golden calf ... has returned in a new and ruthless guise in the idolatry of money and the dictatorship of an impersonal economy lacking a truly human purpose."

 With statements like these, the Argentine pope has showed that Latin American liberation theology, which interprets Christianity through the eyes of the poor, is alive and well.